-The interdisciplinary research communities I work with use both qualitative and quantitative research methods and include scholars and practitioners of political ecology, science & technology studies, environmental studies, life cycle assessment, GIS, utility rate design, and energy transitions studies.
+The interdisciplinary research and policy communities I work with include scholars and practitioners of political ecology, science & technology studies, environmental studies, life cycle assessment, GIS, utility rate design, and energy transitions studies.
 I am a member of the American Association of Geographers and the Association of Environmental Studies and Sciences.
-Before my Ph.D. training, I worked for a bioremediation startup as a project engineer at MTBE spill sites, and before as a chemical process engineer for a Fortune 500 chemical manufacturer in Linden, NJ and Willow Island, West Virginia.
-I've done energy, LCA and sustainability consulting work for the Sierra Club, EarthJustice, the Silicon Valley Toxics Coalition, the Center for Biological Diversity, Environmental Defense Fund, Earthworks, the Green Electronics Council, Ocean Conservancy, Grand Canyon Trust, and the Nature Conservancy, and energy companies, and public agencies with the team from EcoShift.
+Before my Ph.D. training, I worked for a bioremediation startup as a project engineer at MTBE (a gasoline additive) spill sites, and before as a chemical process engineer for a Fortune 500 chemical manufacturer in Linden, NJ and Willow Island, West Virginia.
+I've collaborated on projects with the Sierra Club, EarthJustice, the Silicon Valley Toxics Coalition, the Center for Biological Diversity, Environmental Defense Fund, Earthworks, the Green Electronics Council, Ocean Conservancy, Grand Canyon Trust, and the Nature Conservancy, and energy companies, and public agencies.

 TRAINING & EDUCATION